 The latest Failure to Prevent Fraud legislation and managing the Compliance extra-territoriality risk in a global organisation

-Enhancing credit scoring models with AI-driven predictive analytics for more accurate risk evaluation Leveraging machine learning to detect fraudulent activities and mitigate financial crime risks Utilizing AI-powered risk modeling to improve early warning systems and loss forecasting Automating credit decisioning processes to enhance efficiency and reduce operational costs Integrating alternative data sources to expand financial inclusion and refine risk assessments
+Understanding how geopolitical risks and developments can impact financial markets Assessing a portfolio’s exposure to geopolitical risks (historical vs forward looking analysis) Mapping geopolitical events and investment actions Understanding the long-term consequences of secular political shifts on financial markets Utilizing AI-powered risk modeling to improve early warning systems and loss forecasting Automating credit decisioning processes to enhance efficiency and reduce operational costs Integrating alternative data sources to expand financial inclusion and refine risk assessments

 History doesn’t repeat itself, but it rhymes: Drawing on the past to anticipate changes in the future Stress-testing in turbulent times: Navigating disruptions to energy, trade, and capital flows amid rising global tensions Shielding balance sheets and forming strategies: Staying agile and aligned in a rapidly shifting geopolitical landscape